 - Value– There are multiple ways to assess the value of a mattress.
 If the company spends a ton on overhead and marketing, then the product is probably going to be priced higher than it could be otherwise.
 If the materials are not durable, then the product won’t last long and it won’t be a good value.
 We take a look at the quality of the materials and assess the company’s business model.
 We then look at the price being charged and are able to make a good assessment of the overall value of the mattress.

 - Feel– Feel is a subjective thing.
 Some people, for example, love memory foam while others can’t stand it.
-Rather than saying one type of feel is better than another, we assess the feel, describe it in detail, show it off, and try to point you in the right direction.
-Ultimately, you will have to make the assessment for the type of feel that you think is best for you.
+Rather than saying one type of feel is better than another, we assess the feel, describe it in detail, show it off, and try to point mattress shoppers in the right direction.
+Ultimately, everyone will have to make the assessment for the type of feel that they think is best for them.

 - Firmness– Firmness is also a subjective measure.
 We’ll give our take on what we think the firmness is and we’ll demonstrate it via video.
 However, take our assessment with a grain of salt because it is such a subjective measure.
 One person might think a mattress is firmer than average, while someone else might think the same exact mattress is softer than average.

-- Motion Isolation– If you sleep with a partner, then motion isolation should be an important factor to consider.
-This simply means, if your partner shifts around in bed, will you feel the motion?
+- Motion Isolation– If someone sleeps with a partner, then motion isolation should be an important factor to consider.
+This simply means if someone’s partner shifts around in bed, will they feel the motion?
 Some mattresses are great at isolating motion, while others are not so great.

 - Company Reputation– It’s important that a company treat its customers well.
 We take a look at things like the company’s trial period, return policy, and overall customer service.
 We have seen some companies do things like not honor their return policy or make it as hard as possible to return their product.
-We want to help you avoid companies like that, so we do a deep dive into this area to make sure you buy a product from a company you can trust.
+We want to help customers avoid companies like that, so we do a deep dive into this area to make sure everyone buys a product from a company they can trust.